Deepa Mehta: Themes

 Mehta's last film in the Elements trilogy, Water, showcases the gross oppression endured by Indian women during precolonial times.
 It also depicts the mistreatment of widows to present strong support for the breaking of traditional social norms and an embrace of contemporary identities for Indian women.
 One example of this can be seen through the Hindu male hegemony’s reliance upon the authority of Hindu scriptures to rationalize the mistreatment of widows.
 In Water, when Narayan’s father is revealed to be a former client of Kalyani, he attempts to justify his sexual exploits to his son by using his class privilege, stating that Brahmins can sleep with whomever they want as the women they sleep with are blessed.
 Narayan’s response that Brahmins who interpret the Holy Scripture for their own benefit should not be honored elucidates the immense hypocrisy which underlines various ancient religious ideologies that are often employed solely by the caste of men who seek to benefit from such outdated customs.
 Burton also points out how such selfish reworkings of religious ideologies is the real killer of faith, instead of Mehta’s sensational films.
 He states, “Reformers… who often view the negative aspects of their religion as misreadings and cultural accretions are themselves in danger of essentializing Hinduism insofar as they imply that the version of Hinduism of which they approve is the only genuine one”.
 In other words, the insistence to uphold such outdated structures of patriarchal hegemony simply on the basis of religiosity is in itself more blasphemous and sacrilegious than any sin outlined by ancient scriptures.
 However, there are certain elements of Water that allude to the positivity of embracing modernity.
 For example, Chuyia’s eventual rescue by Shakuntala and potentially happy future with Narayan presents the promise of Gandhi-influenced reform within Indian society.

 Mehta often uses her films to explore the impacts of cultural and political unrest on the lives of normal citizens, stating, "A driving force in the stories I want to tell is definitely curiosity.
 I was intrigued by sectarian war.
 I’m appalled by it.
 I was immensely curious about how it affects the everywoman and everyman."

 Personal life

 In India, she met and married filmmaker Paul Saltzman whom she divorced in 1983.
-The couple have a daughter, Devyani Saltzman, an acclaimed author, curator and cultural critic.
+The couple have a daughter, Devyani Saltzman, an author, curator and cultural critic.

 Mehta is currently married to producer David Hamilton.
 Her brother, Dilip Mehta, is a photojournalist and film director.
 He directed Cooking with Stella, which he co-wrote with Deepa.

 Mehta participated in a TV PSA for the charity Artists Against Racism, and is a member of the organization.

-Legacy

-Mehta is credited with "infusing the energy of mainstream Indian cinema with fierce political consciousness".
-Her decision to explore controversial topics in her films, such as same-sex relationships and the challenging of religious norms, has branded her as a notoriously formidable figure in Indian film society.